aejrussin/peacemaker-rpg/README.md

+# PEACEMAKER
-# PEACEMAKER: A QUICKDRAW WESTERN ROLE PLAYING GAME FOR TWO
+## A QUICKDRAW WESTERN ROLE PLAYING GAME FOR TWO
-## Play to find out about each other, your feud, and how you were changed in the moments before finally making peace.
+Play to find out about each other, your feud, and how you were changed in the moments before finally making peace.

 Written and designed by Aaron Russin

 Edited by Jenn Martin

 Layout by Dayna Kroeker

 Cover and Illustrations by Nicholas Trahan

 PEACEMAKER is a quickdraw roleplaying game where we play characters in a wild west showdown: the final confrontation to settle our dispute.